LVooooors/ETHGlobalLondon/README.md

 - Achieve a mechanism that would lead to redistributing a maximum amount of LVR MEV back to LPs without rendering the DEX unresponsive or otherwise unattractive

+### High level

+Fixing LVR (loss versus rebalancing, esp. wrt CEX) in Uniswap v4 pools works by requiring arbitrageurs to bid for first transaction rights for a particular pool they are attempting extra MEV from.
+Fees collected from auctioning first execution rights are then redistributed back to LPs by donating to the pools the fees were collected from.

+We achieve this with v4 hooks that utilise external SUAVE calls to run credible second-bid (Vickery) auctions for top-of-block swap rights.

+Specifically, SUAVE trusted execution environments run credible auctions for any chain where bidders submit private bids close to block creation time of the chain they want to execute an arb on.
+Payment for the bids is provided ahead of time to a contract which acts as a deposit registry.
+The contract stores funds for Arbers allowing them to bid on multiple auctions on different pools without explicitly providing a different deposits each time.
+Funds are only taken from Arber deposits when they win the right to have preferential transaction inclusion in a block and donated to the LPs of the Pool.

+The SUAVE auction resolves quickly providing a signed message which can then be passed to the Uniswap V4 pool as additional hookData.
+A prehook call then verifies the validity of the signed data and compares it to the swap that has been submitted.
+If valid, an execution ordering condition is imposed on sucessful execution of transactions for this pool imposing ordering on block builders.

 ### Assumptions

 - Block builders will bundle (knapsack problem) mempool transactions into an ordering that actually puts the special arb-swap transaction from the auction winner first within all pool transactions for said block ("pool-top-of-block") because it's the only ordering that doesn't lead to a revert